rubenshibu/encryption-decryption/README.md

 # encryption-decryption
-This is C program for encryption and decription.
+## This is C program for encryption and decription.
+use encryption.c to encrypt